valdiney/Ofir_Framework/README.md

 <p>
 The Ofir is very easy to use.
 You just need instal and run in your server.
+Ofir uses the Model-View-Controller approach, which allows great separation between logic and presentation.
 </p>

 # What I need at this moment?